gaut3/saga/README.md

 **Saga** is a native Android audiobook player for [Plex Media Server](https://www.plex.tv/), built with Flutter.
 It picks up where Plex's own app leaves off — a focused listening experience designed around how audiobooks are actually consumed.

-> **Vibecoded.** Saga was built entirely through conversational AI-assisted development using [Claude](https://claude.ai).
-Every screen, every fix, and every architectural decision was written collaboratively in chat — no traditional coding sessions.
-This is a personal project to make a Plex audiobook app that I can really use.
+> **Vibecoded** — but not blindly.
+Saga was built through conversational AI-assisted development with Claude: screens, fixes, and architecture worked out collaboratively in chat.
+Every decision was reviewed and reasoned through, not just accepted — and the result is fully open source, so you can audit exactly what it does.
+A personal project to make a Plex audiobook app I'd actually want to use.

 ---